 If you haven’t filed your taxes, don’t despair.

-If it turns out you have refund coming, then the sooner you file, the sooner you’ll have access to your money.
+If it turns out you have a refund coming, then the sooner you file, the sooner you’ll have access to your money.
 Yes, the IRS can impose a penalty for not filing, but the impact is often quite painless for individuals – you simply get your refund.
-Each year the IRS has millions dollars it believes are owed to taxpayers, but that go unclaimed – get yours before the clock runs out.
+Each year the IRS has millions of dollars it believes are owed to taxpayers, but that go unclaimed – get yours before the clock runs out.

 For a business, the situation becomes more complex and the IRS is not so lenient.
 However, the sooner we address your situation, the sooner you can sleep easier at night.
 Penalties for s-corporations and partnerships toll back to the original filing date, so filing soon is the best option to avoid costly and quickly mounting fines.

 The tendency to ignore an issue and simply hope for the best is quite human, but most often not the best course.
 Getting help is the surest path to a workable solution.

-If you received contact from the IRS, I can help.
+If you receive contact from the IRS, I can help.

 If you receive a notice from the IRS, please let me look at it before you take action.
 Many notices are legitimate and, in our profession, somewhat routine.
 But a number are caused by IRS errors or other problems that need prompt attention.
 Some letters are outright scams.
 Be advised and always remember, the IRS will almost never call you and certainly never email you!
 If you receive an email purporting to be from the IRS, it is surely a scam.
 Don’t open it, simply delete it.